jacksonjthomas/CodingProjects/README.md

 # CodingProjects

-### This repository is a collection of various sports analytics, general analytics, and coding projects.
+### This repository is a collection of sports analytics, general analytics, and coding projects.

 ## Languages Used
 * Python